Studies on the Relationship Between Diet & Health

 Your body relies on specific vitamins and minerals, absorbed from the foods you eat, for regulating a range of bodily functions.
 Nutrient deficiencies caused by a poor diet can lead to serious health complications over time.

-The 2015 Dietary Guidelines Advisory Committee Report noted that poor diets and inactive lifestyles are primary causes for the rise in chronic disease and poor health among the general U.S. population.
+Poor diets and inactive lifestyles are primary causes for the rise in chronic disease and poor health among the general U.S. population.

 Average U.S. dietary patterns are “too low in vegetables, fruit, whole grains, and low-fat dairy,” creating nutrient deficiencies, “and too high in refined grains, saturated fat, added sugars, and sodium.”
 Chronic nutrient deficiencies causing “obesity, cardiovascular disease, type 2 diabetes and certain cancers” has become more common over the last two decades.